Steven Wilson: Porcupine Tree

 In 2010 after this tour, the band became inactive as Wilson committed himself to his solo work and other members began working on their own separate projects.

 The band reformed in 2021 after a 12 year hiatus.
 The band is now made up of a trio line-up of Wilson, Barbieri and Harrison.
 The band's former bassist, Colin Edwin, did not return.
 The reformation was formally revealed on 1 November 2021, with the simultaneous release of the "Harridan" single and the announcement of a new studio album, Closure/Continuation, released on 24 June 2022.

 No-Man

 No-Man is Wilson's long-term collaboration with singer and songwriter Tim Bowness.
-Influenced by everything from ambient music to hip-hop, their early singles and albums were a mixture of dance beats and lush orchestrations.
-However, after a few years the duo started to create more textural and experimental music.
+Influenced by styles from ambient music to hip-hop, their early singles and albums were a mixture of dance beats and lush orchestrations.
+After a few years the duo started to create more textural and experimental music.
 Beginning with Flowermouth in 1994, they have worked with a very wide palette of sounds, and many guest musicians, blending balladry with both acoustic and electronic sounds.
 No-Man was the first Wilson project to achieve any degree of success, signing with UK independent label One Little Indian (the label of Björk, the Shamen and Skunk Anansie among others).

-On 22 November 2019, the band released their seventh album Love You to Bits, their first original recording in 11 years.
+On 22 November 2019, the band released their seventh album, Love You to Bits, their first original recording in 11 years.

 I.E.M.

-In 1996 came the first in a series of albums by I.E.M.
-(The Incredible Expanding Mindfuck, a name which had also been considered for Porcupine Tree in its infancy), dedicated to exploring Wilson's love of krautrock and experimental rock music.
-Initially Wilson had planned for the project to be anonymous, but then label Delerium Records published a song on their Pick N Mix compilation with the composition credited to "Steven Wilson" and so attempts to pass off the project in this way were abandoned.
+In 1996, the first in a series of albums by I.E.M.
+(The Incredible Expanding Mindfuck, a name which had also been considered for Porcupine Tree in its infancy) was released, dedicated to exploring Wilson's love of krautrock and experimental rock music.
+Initially, Wilson had planned for the project to be anonymous, but then label Delerium Records published a song on their Pick N Mix compilation with the composition credited to "Steven Wilson" and so attempts to pass off the project in this way were abandoned.
 The project released two more albums Arcadia Son, and IEM Have Come For Your Children, in 2001.
 A box set of four CDs, consisting of everything Wilson recorded under the name - billed as "an homage and a final farewell to I.E.M." - was released in June 2010.

 Bass Communion

-In 1998 Wilson launched Bass Communion, a project dedicated to recordings in an industrial, ambient, drone, and/or electronic vein.
+In 1998, Wilson launched Bass Communion, a project dedicated to recordings in an industrial, ambient, drone, and/or electronic vein.
 So far there have been several full length Bass Communion CDs, vinyl LPs, and singles, many of them issued in handmade or limited editions.